 The LightGuard Systems®, Inc. In-Roadway Warning Light (IRWL) product is the “Gold Standard” for all in-pavement crosswalk systems.
 LightGuard Systems® originated lighted crosswalk systems, which we call The Smart Crosswalk™, as an effective traffic calming system for pedestrian crossings.

-The Smart Crosswalk™ is the system that was the evaluated for inclusion of IRWL Systems as a standard into the Federal Highway Administration Manual on Uniform Traffic Control Devices (MUTCD), Section 4N.
+The Smart Crosswalk™ is the system that was evaluated and became the baseline guide for inclusion of IRWL Systems as a standard into the Federal Highway Administration Manual on Uniform Traffic Control Devices (MUTCD), Section 4N.
 We were involved in the drafting of regulatory language developed for the MUTCD standard for IRWL enhanced crosswalk systems.

 —The original IRWL crosswalk system ...
 More

 Early in the development of the signal head module, glass lenses were tested but were quickly abandoned because they were too brittle.
 Today we have a patented clear acrylic “Dove Prism”™ lens sealed into the signal head.